In August 2017, Kaleb Crook was born unexpectedly at home and just didn’t breathe.

 For three weeks it was “touch and go”, says Becki.
 But slowly Kaleb grew stronger.
 Then, finally, Becki and Phil got to take their little boy home.

-Kaleb, now 15 months old, continues to make progress but his future remains uncertain.
+Kaleb, continues to make progress but his future remains uncertain.
 He has cerebral palsy with dystonia.
 His eyesight and hearing are most likely affected.
 Yet there are signs of development.
 He is alert and he smiles a lot.
 He loves cuddles and is starting to engage with the family and especially loves his sister, four-year-old Eden.

 “We visit Rainbows regularly and are forever thankful for their love and support for the whole family,” said Becki.
 “They have provided us with a home of hope, a place where we can bare all in our new and uncertain journey.
 Nothing is beyond them, nothing is too much and you are never too broken for them.